The People who Build Rail Trails: Part 1

 Last Saturday, I attended the Golden Spike conference, otherwise known as the Mass Central Rail Trail Conference.
-We gathered at an historic church, now a community center in Gilbertville, a village of Hardwick, MA, about halfway along the planned route of the Mass Central Rail Trail, a 104-mile rail trail between Boston and Northampton.
+We gathered at a historic church, now a community center in Gilbertville, a village of Hardwick, MA, about halfway along the planned route of the Mass Central Rail Trail between Boston and Northampton.

-The Mass Central Rail Trail is planned to be 104 miles long, running from Boston to Northampton.
-51 miles have been built (hard or soft surfaces), 90 miles are owned by protecting entity (public agency, land trust, easement from power company etc.) and MassDOT completed a feasibility study for the 68 miles in central Massachusetts under the direction of Pete Sutton, MassDOT bike/pedestrian coordinator (who also led one of the field trips) The trail, once fully built out, will connect 17 other existing (and expanding) trails and a portion of it is on the designated East Coast Greenway).
+The Mass Central Rail Trail is planned to be 104 miles long: 51 miles have been built (hard or soft surfaces) and 90% of the land is owned by a protecting entity (public agency, land trust, easement from power company etc.).
+MassDOT completed a feasibility study for the 68 miles in central Massachusetts under the direction of Pete Sutton, MassDOT bike/pedestrian coordinator (who also led one of the conference field trips).
+The trail, once fully built, will connect 17 other existing (and expanding) trails, and a portion of it is on the designated East Coast Greenway).

-The conference had been postponed from October 2021, when Covid variant Delta was ascendent (remember that?)
-It was a chance for 75 or so trail and open space advocates to gather and hear a few great speakers, including Peter Harnik, cofounder of the Rails to Trails Conservancy and author of the (you should definitely read) From Rails to Trails: the making of America's Active Transportation Network.
+The conference had been postponed from October 2021, when Covid variant Delta was ascendant (remember that?).
+It was a chance for 75 or so advocates for trails and open space to gather and hear a few great speakers, including Peter Harnik, cofounder of the Rails to Trails Conservancy and author of the book that should be next on your reading list: From Rails to Trails: the making of America's Active Transportation Network.

-Peter mentioned that the key motivation in researching and writing the book is a conversation on a rail trail that usually goes like this:
+Peter mentioned that the key motivation in researching and writing his book was a common conversation on a rail trail that usually goes like this:

 Enthusiastic person: “I just love this trail!
 They should put them in everywhere!”